-- Non recycling solid waste, up to 90 gallons per week placed in containers of maximum 40 gallon size.
-Receptacles must not exceed 60 lbs.
+- Non recycling solid waste, up to 90 gallons per week placed in receptacles of maximum 40 gallon size.
+Each receptacles must not exceed 50 lbs.

 - Recyclable corrugated cardboard, up to ½ cubic yard per week, boxes must be broken down, bundled and tied.

 - Services shall be provided to each service location once per week, with up to one furniture item per week per residential unit.